iam-peekay/personal-website/content/posts/2017-06-30_Should-I-go-back-to-school-to-get-a-Computer-Science-degree--3234de13d761.md

 ---
+template: post
-title: "Should I go back to school to get a Computer Science degree?"
+title: Should I go back to school to get a Computer Science degree?
+slug: /posts/should-i-go-back-to-school-to-get-a-cs-degree/
+draft: false
 date: 2017-06-30T15:22:35.611Z
-template: "post"
-draft: false
-slug: "/posts/should-i-go-back-to-school-to-get-a-cs-degree/"
-category: ""
-tags: [Programming,Careers,Life Lessons,Self Improvement,Education]
+description: >-
-description: "This week’s question for my “Ask Preethi’ series is one that’s near and dear to me, because I too once struggled to figure out the right answer.
-“I have been teaching myself to code for almost a year…"
+  This week’s question for my “Ask Preethi’ series is one that’s near and dear to me, because I too once struggled to figure out the right answer.
+“I have been teaching myself to code for almost a year…
+category: Coding
+tags:
+  - Programming
+  - Careers
+  - Life Lessons
+  - Self Improvement
+  - Education
 ---

 ### Should I go back to school to get a Computer Science degree?